praneybehl/weather-app/README.md

 - Use of Typescript for strong & static type checking, unit tests, es-lint, prettier and git-commit hooks with [Husky](https://github.com/typicode/husky) for delivering **Consistency** and **Reliability**.

 - Conventional-Commit messages to improve **Readability** of commit message and **Automatic Changelogs Generation** for semantic versioning and Release notes.
-See [CHANGELOG.md](https://github.com/praneybehl/weather-app/blob/master/CHANGELOG.md) for sample.
+See [CHANGELOG.md](https://github.com/praneybehl/weather-app/blob/master/CHANGELOG.md) for details.

 - **Continuous Integration and Deployment** using [Netlify](https://www.netlify.com).